 9. 20,000 leagues under the sea – Jules Verne

 French naturalist Dr. Aronnax embarks on an expedition to hunt down a sea monster, only to discover instead the Nautilus – a remarkable submarine built by the enigmatic Captain Nemo.
-Together Nemo and Aronnax explore the underwater marvels, undergo a transcendent experience amongst the ruins of Atlantis, and plant a black flag at the South Pole.
-It is an incredible fictional journey through the underwater world, which is way ahead of it’s time.
+Together Nemo and Aronnax explore the underwater marvels.
+It involves a transcendent experience amongst the ruins of Atlantis, and plant a black flag at the South Pole.
+Consequently, it is an incredible fictional journey through the underwater world, which is way ahead of its time.
 This one is for the love of water and science fiction!

 Order here – Twenty Thousand leagues under the sea

 10. The Valleys of the Assassins: and Other Persian Travels – Freya Stark

 “If I were asked to enumerate the pleasures of travel, this would be one of the greatest among them – that so often and so unexpectedly you meet the best in human nature, and seeing it so by surprise and often with a most improbable background, you come, with a sense of pleasant thankfulness, to realise how widely scattered in the world are goodness and courtesy and the love of immaterial things, fair blossoms found in every climate, on every soil.”